DanielJDupont/Unused-CSS-Modules-Detector/README.md

 # Unused SCSS Modules Detector

-The motivation behind this program is due to the very messay nature of refactoring large `.tsx` and `.scss` files into a series of smaller hierarchical components.
+The motivation for creating this program is to solve the very messy nature of refactoring large `.tsx` and `.scss` files into a series of smaller hierarchical components.

-Never leave behind unused and confusing code again and work faster and more confidently to refactor code for better maintainability for your future self.
+Never leave behind unused and confusing code again.
+Work faster and more confidently to refactor code for better maintainability for your future self.

 ### What Does This Do?